- Integrity at Carleton University

 Filing an Appeal

 Appeals shall be made in writing using the online appeal application form.
 The appeal must contain a concise statement that identifies precisely the grounds for the appeal.
-You are advised to consult with the Ombudsperson or the Director, Student Affairs, for assistance in completing your appeal documentation.
+You are advised to consult with the Ombudsperson or the Assistant Registrar, Central Academic Records for assistance in completing your appeal documentation.

 - The Committee will notify the appellant and original decision-maker in writing within ten (10) days of the time and date that the Senate Committee meets to review the appeal application.